Adding an Automatic Database Log Backup Schedule to a Schedule Policy

 - In the Detect file or log activity every box, enter the interval that the software detects if the database qualifies for a backup.
 When this time expires, the Commvault software checks the criteria and automatically starts a backup if any of the criteria are met.

-- In the Run the backup every box, enter the interval when the software checks to see if the database has been backed up.
+- In the Force a backup every box, enter the interval when the software checks to see if the database has been backed up.
 If this value is met, the job starts regardless of whether the database criteria are met.

-- On the Databases sub-tab, select the criteria to use to run backup jobs:
+- On the Databases sub-tab, select the criteria for running log backup jobs:

 SAP for Oracle